AbdulrahmanBallout/Chain_Reaction/README.md

 ### Image Sourcing and Editing
 - **Product Images**: Finding and editing images to achieve the desired visual result was time-consuming but essential for the page's appeal.

+## Future Plans

+### Accessibility for Color Blind Users
+- **Features**: Implement additional accessibility features to support users with color blindness, such as color contrast adjustments and alternative text descriptions.

+### Model-Based Product Displays
+- **Showcase**: Introduce a section where products are showcased by models to provide a better visual context and enhance the shopping experience.

 ## Conclusion

 The shoe shop landing page combines a visually appealing design with optimized performance and accessibility.
 Despite challenges, the page provides a seamless and engaging user experience across all devices and browsers.
+Future plans aim to enhance accessibility further and improve product presentation, ensuring an inclusive and attractive shopping environment for all users.